Hunter Biden Stepping Down From Board Of Chinese Firm After Donald Trump Attacks

 Hunter Biden has been the focus of Trump’s sustained attacks in which he accuses the businessman of corruption.
 Part of the issue at question is Biden’s time on the board of Burisma, Ukraine’s largest private gas company.
 While the owner of that company was under investigation in Ukraine, Biden was never implicated in the scandal.

 As part of his attacks, the president had a phone call with Ukrainian leader Volodymyr Zelensky in which he pressed the Ukraine president to investigate the Bidens.
-That phone call has become the focus of the House Democrat’s impeachment inquiry.
+That phone call has become the focus of the House Democrats’ impeachment inquiry.

-Trump renewed his attacks on the Bidens on Thursday at a rally in Minneapolis as The Inquisitr reported previously, repeating unsubstantiated claims about their alleged corruption, calling the younger Biden a “loser” and saying that the former vice president was only successful in his role because he knew how to “kiss Barack Obama’s a**.”
+Trump renewed his attacks on the Bidens on Thursday at a rally in Minneapolis, as The Inquisitr reported previously, repeating unsubstantiated claims about their alleged corruption, calling the younger Biden a “loser” and saying that the former vice president was only successful in his role because he knew how to “kiss Barack Obama’s a**.”

 Sleepy Joe Biden! pic.twitter.com/oZtytImXqq